 You must comply with certain restrictions when bringing a pet to Belgium, for example, dogs, cats and ferrets require micro-chipping and by law, all canines must be registered with the authorities.

 If you plan to take a pet to Belgium, it’s important to check the latest regulations.
-Make sure that you have the correct papers, not only for Belgium but for all the countries you will pass through to reach Belgium if travelling by road.
-Be aware that regulations differ depending on the country you are travelling from.
+Make sure that you have the correct papers, not only for Belgium but for all the countries you will pass through to reach Belgium if traveling by road.
+Be aware that regulations differ depending on the country you are traveling from.
 The following is the general information you will need when you decide to move to Belgium with your pet.